-- (a) The leading rider shall move toward the outside of the track after one lap and then drop back and leave the track without hindering the other team. - (b) The next rider shall lead the following lap and then shall drop out in the same manner. - (c) The last rider shall complete the last lap alone. - (d) The lead rider must relinquish the lead no more than 15 meters before or after the end of the lap that rider is to lead.
-(A rider relinquishes the lead by moving up the track and out of the way of the next rider by at least 1 meter.)

-(e) No rider may push or pull another rider.
+(a) The leading rider shall move toward the outside of the track after one lap and then drop back and leave the track without hindering the other team.

+- (b) The next rider shall lead the following lap and then shall drop out in the same manner. - (c) The last rider shall complete the last lap alone. - (d) At the completion of their lap, the leading edge of the leading rider's front wheel must cross the pursuit line ahead of the leading edge of the front wheel of the following rider.
+Thereafter, the leading rider must draw aside immediately and ride above the sprinter's line within 15 meters after the pursuit line. - (e) No rider may push or pull another rider.
 [Relegation to last place for violation of any of these rules.]

+Mishaps-